 - (1) Specific identity of an EPCRA section 313 chemical to be a trade secret, the notice must contain a generic chemical name that is descriptive of the structure of that EPCRA section 313 chemical.
-For example, decabromodiphenyl oxide could be described as a halogenated aromatic. - (2) Specific percentage by weight of an EPCRA section 313 chemical in the mixture or other trade name product to be a trade secret, your notice must contain a statement that the EPCRA section 313 chemical is present at a concentration that does not exceed a specified upper bound.
+For example, decabromodiphenyl oxide could be - (2) Specific percentage by weight of an EPCRA section 313 chemical in the mixture or other trade name product to be a trade secret, your notice must contain a statement that the EPCRA section 313 chemical is present at a concentration That does not exceed a specified upper bound.
 For example, if a mixture contains 12 percent toluene and you consider the percentage a trade secret, the notification may state that the mixture contains toluene at no more than 15 percent by weight.
-The upper bound value chosen must be no larger than necessary to adequately protect the trade secret.
+The upper bound value chosen must be no larger than necessary